-If you are looking to advance your current accounting or bookkeeping career, or start one, the Accounting Specialist associate's degree program at Virginia College, offered online and on-campus, may be right for you.
+If you are looking to advance your current accounting or bookkeeping career, or start one, the Accounting Specialist associate's degree program at Virginia College may be right for you.

 This program is designed to prepare you for entry-level accounting jobs or bookkeeping jobs such as:

 An employment growth rate of 11% is projected in this field from 2012 to 2022.
 As the number of organizations increases and financial regulations become stricter, there will be greater demand for these workers to maintain books and provide accounting services.*

 The median annual wage for bookkeeping, accounting and auditing clerks was $35,170 in May 2012.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10% earned less than $21,610, and the top 10 percent earned more than $54,310.*

 Complete the Request More Information form to find out more about the Accounting Specialist program.
 With classes starting soon, you can begin advancing your existing career or get trained for entry level accounting jobs and bookkeeping jobs.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition